maradude/pinteresttopaprika/README.md

 - Opening each page in a chromium instance may not be the most efficient way of adding links to paprika.
 Will look into it.
 - Some failed links may actually be possible to manually add to paprika with the bookrmarklet, but failed due to the script not accepting possible gdpr prompts
   - Further note, due try to add the links manually using the apps own interface.
+- The script has some waits and timeouts that might benefit from lowering their values, the machine I wrote this in is 10 years old and having larger waits seemed beneficial.